-The good news is that knee bursitis is usually a curable condition that can be alleviated with some simple solutions, or a quick visit to the doctor.
+The good news is that knee bursitis is usually a curable condition that can be alleviated with some simple solutions, or a quick visit to a Chiropractor.
 Below we’ll go over some general information about the condition so that you’re well-aware of what you’re dealing with.
 Then, we’ll get into some traditional treatments for the condition, as well as some home remedies you can employ to get yourself back on your feet, so to speak, as quickly as possible!
 Let’s dive in.

 Basically, knee bursitis is an inflammation of a bursa located on the knee or knees.
 But, you may be wondering, what exactly is a bursa?
 A bursa is a closed sac filled with bodily fluids that has a smooth surface.
 They are located in all major joints in the body, including shoulders, hips, elbows, and knees.
 Their function is to reduce friction in between the soft and hard tissues and bones in these joints, to help them run and function smoothly, as they should.